-- Unknown sender, or an email from an unsolicited source.
-If it is not from an @towson.edu address, call the sender to confirm.
+- Unknown sender or an email from an unsolicited source.
+If it's not from an @towson.edu address (hover to make sure), call the sender to confirm.

 Look for these before logging in

 Protect yourself and the campus by avoiding fake login pages.
-Look for these 3 items before entering login credentials.
-You are TU's best line of defense - think before you click!
+Look for these three items before entering login credentials:

-- A padlock: Confirm this icon appears in the URL bar.
+- A padlock: Confirm the icon appears in the URL bar.

 - “s” after http.
 Make sure the URL starts with: https://, not http://.

-- Never agree to receive postings about products or interests.
+- Don't agree to receive postings about products or interests.

-- Do not resend chain letters, requests or dubious virus alerts.
+- Don't resend chain letters, requests or dubious virus alerts.

 - Don't follow links in emails from unknown senders.Don't give personal information to an unprotected online service's member directory.